ucsc/ucsc-gutenberg-blocks/CustomBlock.md

         wp_enqueue_script('tablesorterjs');
 ```
 ### src/blocks/Whatever.js
-This is basic declaration for the Gutenberg block.
-We don't fully use Gutenberg blocks because we render the display dynamically, so much of this is placeholder.
+This is basic declaration for the Service block.
+We don't fully use Service blocks because we render the display dynamically, so much of this is placeholder.
 You do define the name of the block and its icon here.
 ### src/components/Whatever
 Here you keep your front-end Javascript and CSS files.
 They must be included in your class constructor.
 See CourseCatalog as an example.